The Exploit: Anatomy of a Modern Cyber Heist Part 1 - The Leak in the Shadows

 Initial Sale on Dark Web Forums

 Stolen records appear for sale on underground forums within days.
-Financial institution data sells at a premium — a complete "fullz" record (SSN + bank account + address + employment) from a mortgage company sells for $30 to $80, compared to $5 to $15 for a basic credit card number.
+Financial institution data sells at a premium.
+A complete "fullz" record (SSN plus bank account, address, and employment) from a mortgage company sells for $30 to $80, compared to $5 to $15 for a basic credit card number.

 Credential Cracking and Correlation